Josiah K. Lilly Sr.: Early life and education

-Josiah Kirby Lilly, the only son and heir of Eli Lilly, a pharmacist, and Emily (née Lemen) Lilly, was born on November 18, 1861, in Greencastle, Indiana.
+Josiah Kirby Lilly, the only son and heir of Eli Lilly, a pharmacist, and Emily Lilly, was born on November 18, 1861, in Greencastle, Indiana.
 Eli, who enlisted in the Union Army in 1861 and was later promoted to colonel, was away at war at the time of his son's birth.
 Josiah's father returned home before reenlisting and first saw him in 1863.

-Josiah, later called "J. K." had an "unsettled childhood."
+Josiah, later called "J. K.", had an "unsettled childhood."
 Because of his father's business interests, he frequently moved.
 Colonel Lilly remained in the South after the American Civil War, relocating his family to a Mississippi cotton plantation in 1865.
 Josiah and his parents were stricken with a mosquito-borne disease, probably malaria, in 1866.
 Josiah and his father recovered, but his mother died on August 20, 1866, eight months pregnant with a second son, who was stillborn.
 Josiah's devastated father abandoned the plantation and let it fall into disrepair.
 Colonel Lilly filed for bankruptcy in 1868.
 In the meantime Josiah returned to Greencastle and lived with his grandparents, Gustavus and Esther Lilly, while his father attempted to reverse his financial difficulties and find other employment.

 Josiah's father found work as a pharmacist and drugstore proprietor in Greencastle and Indianapolis, Indiana, before opening a pharmacy in Paris, Illinois.
 Colonel Lilly married Maria Cynthia Sloan in 1869, and young Josiah soon joined his father and stepmother in Illinois, where they remained until the family moved to Indianapolis in 1873.